Workplace investigation questions to ask each party

 Choose the right setting

 It’s best to conduct interviews in a quiet, private setting that will make the interview subject feel comfortable.
-Some employees may not want their coworkers to know that they spoke to human resources and are participating in a workplace investigation, so it’s also a good idea to choose a setting that won’t draw too much attention.
+Some employees may not want their coworkers to know that they spoke to human resources and are participating in a workplace investigation, so choosing a setting that won’t draw too much attention is also a good idea.

 Ask open-ended questions